 Throwaway nation: food waste in Australia

 Each year, food waste in Australia is estimated to come in at 7.6 million tonnes of food waste across the supply and consumption chain.
 According to the Department of Agriculture, Water and the Environment, that equates to 312 kilograms of food per person each year.
-While primary production and food manufacturing cause a large proportion of this, households are also a big part of the problem – Australian households are contributing 34 percent, or 2.5 million tonnes, towards national food waste figures.
+While primary production and food manufacturing cause a large proportion of this food waste, households are also a big part of the problem.
+Australian households are contributing 34 percent, or a whopping 2.5 million tonnes, towards our national food waste figures.

 Some fast facts, courtesy of Foodwise: